CompCogNeuro/sims/ch10/dyslexia/README.md

 Your results should also show this general pattern of purely visual errors (or perhaps some "other" errors at high lesion levels), which is generally consistent with surface dyslexia, as expected.
 It is somewhat counterintuitive that semantic errors are not made when lesioning the semantic pathway, but remember that the intact direct pathway provides orthographic input directly to the phonological pathway.
 This input generally constrains the phonological output to be something related to the orthographic input, and it prevents any visually unrelated semantic errors from creeping in.
 In other words, any tendency toward semantic errors due to damage to the semantic pathway is preempted by the direct orthographic input.
 We will see that when this direct input is removed, semantic errors are indeed made.

-* Do some `SPhidden` lesions at various `Proportion` levels, and then look at the `TstEpcLog` results for SPhidden lesions.
+* Do some `SPhidden` lesions at various `Proportion` levels, and then look at the `Test Epoch Plot` results for SPhidden lesions.

 You should observe lots of visual errors, but interestingly, the network also makes a very small number of  semantic errors in this case.
 This is due to being much closer to the phonological output, such that the damage can have a more direct effect where incorrect semantic information influences the output.